Prag8855/aab/content/guides/ottonova-review.md

 **[Health insurance for a residence permit application ➞](/guides/german-visa-health-insurance)**

-### It's a little expensive
+### It's expensive

-Compared to other private health insurances, Ottonova is a little expensive.
-If you want to pay the minimum amount for health insurance, there are other options.
+Compared to other private health insurances, Ottonova is expensive for what you get.
+You can get a better deal with other insurers.

-[Talk to a insurance broker](/guides/german-health-insurance#insurance-brokers) or use [Tarifcheck](/out/tarifcheck-health) to compare prices.
+[Talk to a insurance broker](/guides/german-health-insurance#insurance-brokers) to find a cheaper option.
 Be careful; choosing the cheapest option can be a serious mistake, and cost you a lot of money later.

 ### They speak English